OSUDSL/pydre/readme.md

 # pydre_run.py

+Pydre is software used to analyze data collected from studies.
+When experiments are run in the simulator, the program SimObserver collects information on the drive, such as vehicle speed and following distance.
+This information is gathered every 1/60th of a second, which results in many data points.
+These data points can be analyzed by examining trends over longer periods of time, and this is done through Pydre.
+Pydre takes a file with data that is difficult to interpret in the form it comes in and then converts it into a much more comprehensive format (i.e. Excel).

 This script is a front end application that allows the user to analyze data using command line arguments.

 The user must enter the path for the project file and data file in order to aggregate the data.
 The user has the option of specifying an output file name, to which the test results will be saved.
 If no output file name is given the output will save to _"out.csv"_ by default.
 A brief description of the aforementioned arguments is offered below.